volkantagal-g/voltranjs/README.md

 `It is required.`

-There may be different components owned by different teams using voltrans on the same page.
+There may be different components owned by different teams using piramtes on the same page.
 Voltran needs to use a prefix in order to avoid conflicts issues.
 This prefix is prepended to initial states and CSS class names.

 > We recommend that each team use their own acronyms/prefixes.